danieljudd/danieljudd/README.md

 Current using Windows 10 and Debian for when things need to get done - I'm a fan of stability and security.

-I just scribble and plan most things in a small and plain notebook and my phone is usually placed out of sight and out of mind.
+Usually daily, I like to scribble and plan the most productive things in a small and plain notebook.

 I have no preferred IDE, but I like debuggers that work well and remains in my set PATH variable.